devcontainers/spec/docs/specs/supporting-tools.md

 A dev container command line interface (CLI) that implements this specification.
 It is in development in the [devcontainers/cli](https://github.com/devcontainers/cli) repo.

-### Remote - Containers CLI
+### Dev Containers extension CLI

-There is a Remote - Containers [`devcontainer` CLI](https://code.visualstudio.com/docs/remote/devcontainer-cli) which may be installed within Remote - Containers or through the command line.
+There is a Dev Containers extension [`devcontainer` CLI](https://code.visualstudio.com/docs/remote/devcontainer-cli) which may be installed within the Dev Containers extension or through the command line.

-### Visual Studio Code Remote - Containers
+### Visual Studio Code Dev Containers

-The [**Visual Studio Code Remote - Containers** extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) lets you use a container as a full-featured development environment.
+The [**Visual Studio Code Dev Containers** extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) lets you use a container as a full-featured development environment.
 It allows you to open any folder inside (or mounted into) a container and take advantage of Visual Studio Code's full feature set.
-There is more information in the Remote - Containers [documentation](https://code.visualstudio.com/docs/remote/containers).
+There is more information in the Dev Containers [documentation](https://code.visualstudio.com/docs/remote/containers).

-> **Tip:** If you've already built a container and connected to it, be sure to run **Remote-Containers: Rebuild Container** from the Command Palette (`kbstyle(F1)`) to pick up any changes you make.
+> **Tip:** If you've already built a container and connected to it, be sure to run **Dev Containers: Rebuild Container** from the Command Palette (`kbstyle(F1)`) to pick up any changes you make.

 #### Product specific properties

-Remote containers implements the [VS Code properties](#visual-studio-code) specific properties.
+Dev Containers implements the [VS Code properties](#visual-studio-code) specific properties.

 #### Product specific limitations

-Some properties may also have certain limitations in the Remote - Containers extension.
+Some properties may also have certain limitations in the Dev Containers extension.

 | Property or variable | Type | Description |
 |----------|------|-------------|